-&lt;sup>1 This regulation is designed for your own protection.
-However, it is not the policy of the examiners to penalise candidates who inadvertently break this rule when handing in practical work.
+1 This regulation is designed for your own protection.
+However, it is not the policy of the examiners to penalise candidates who inadvertently break this rule when handing in practicals and projects.

 Rough work: Special paper will be provided.
 Candidates should not bring their own paper.